Alfredo Aceves: Baltimore Orioles

-Aceves signed a minor league deal with the Baltimore Orioles in January 2014.
+Aceves signed a minor league contract with the Baltimore Orioles on 15 January 2014.
 Aceves took a short break from 2014 Spring training to return to Mexico to obtain a work visa.
-After learning that he would not make the Orioles roster near the end of Spring training, Aceves elected to opt out of his contract, making him a free agent.
+After learning that he would not make the Orioles roster near the end of spring training, Aceves elected to opt out of his contract, making him a free agent.

-Second stint with the New York Yankees
+New York Yankees (second stint)

-Aceves signed a minor league deal with the Yankees on March 28, 2014.
-He received a promotion to the major leagues on May 3, and was designated for assignment on June 4.
-On July 3, he was suspended for 50 games for failing a drug test for recreational drugs.
-He was released on August 27.
+Aceves signed a minor league deal with the New York Yankees on 28 March 2014.
+He received a promotion to the major league roster on 3 May, and pitched to a 1-2 record and 6.52 ERA with 16 strikeouts over 10 appearances.
+Aceves was designated for assignment by New York on 4 June.
+He cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on 9 June.
+On 3 July, Aceves was suspended for 50 games for failing a drug test for recreational drugs.
+He was released by the Yankees organization on 27 August.

 Sultanes de Monterrey

-Aceves signed a minor league deal with the San Francisco Giants on March 7, 2015.
-The Giants assigned him to the Sultanes de Monterrey of the Mexican League for the 2015 season.
+Aceves signed a minor league contract with the San Francisco Giants on 7 March 2015.
+The Giants assigned him to the Sultanes de Monterrey of the Mexican League for the season.
 He was suspended for the remainder of the season in June for his confrontation with an umpire.
-He resigned on April 5, 2015.
-He was released on May 16, 2017.
+In 11 appearances (10 starts) for the team, Aceves had compiled a 3-4 record and 3.40 ERA with 25 strikeouts over 53 innings of work.

+Aceves made 10 starts for Monterrey during the 2016 season, registering a 4-3 record and 3.81 ERA with 29 strikeouts across 56 2/3 innings pitched.
+He was released on 16 May 2017 after struggling to a 6.35 ERA with six strikeouts over 3 starts for the team.

 Saraperos de Saltillo

-On May 19, 2017, Aceves signed with the Saraperos de Saltillo of the Mexican Baseball League.
-He was released on July 11, 2017.
+On 19 May 2017, Aceves signed with the Saraperos de Saltillo of the Mexican League.
+In eight appearances (seven starts) for Saltillo, he struggled to a 1–5 record and 6.41 ERA with 18 strikeouts across 39 1/3 innings pitched.
+Aceves was released by the Saraperos on 11 July 2017.

 Personal life

 Aceves married his wife Arley in November 2008, after proposing to her during a Trenton Thunder game during the 2008 season.
 His father, Alfredo Aceves Sr., was a first baseman in the Mexican League.
 His older brother, Jonathan Aceves, was a minor league catcher in the Chicago White Sox organization, for the Naranjeros de Hermosillo in the Mexican Pacific League and for the Saraperos de Saltillo of the Mexican League.
 Aceves wears #91, a number worn by Dennis Rodman, whom Aceves admires.
-Aceves' son Apollo was born on August 1, 2013.
+Aceves' son Apollo was born on 1 August 2013.